 Q. Does it remove mold?

-A. It can remove mold, yet no air purifier can’t control the mold growth.
-You need to control the moisture level to stop mold growth.
+A. It will remove mold spores from the air.
+However, air purifiers can’t control mold growth.
+It would be best if you regulated the indoor moisture level to stop mold growth.

-Medify MA-40 might be the right air purifier for you if it meets all the conditions you need.
-The excellent build quality, along with performance makes it a perfect air purifier you can use it to remove smoke or any other indoor air pollutants effectively.
-The most important thing is users are happy with it.
+Medify MA-40 2.0 might be the right air purifier for you if it meets all the criteria you need.
+The excellent build quality with performance makes it a perfect indoor air purifier.
+You can use it to remove airborne allergens and light household odors efficiently.
+The most important thing is the users are quite happy with it.